 I have been working here for the past 26 years.
 Before I worked in the field of agriculture; that’s the field I am qualified in but I was laid off.

 In my current job, you just have to have a science degree.
 You would be surprised to know the amount of agriculture graduates, who work in this industry.
 A degree is really just to show you can learn.

 I started as a standards officer one and basically I would have done inspections on the field and learned all the things our organisation inspects.
 As I got promoted, I began to get involved in stakeholder meetings and manage the new employees to train, teach and supervise.

 Presently, I am a standards officer three in my division, which is responsible for the inspection of tyres on foreign-used vehicles.
 I am considered a senior officer and team leader in this division.
 I am expected to manage two branches of my division.

 People of course, the staff.
 There are some persons you have to speak with on many occasions about coming to work on time.
 I used to work in Macoya and then I was assigned to work in San Fernando, which is closer to home for me.
 I had set goals for the south division—one of which was that our service would be excellent so that no one would complain about us.

-I have this goal in my head; but when they decided to station all workers closer to home during the pandemic, the workers became more laid-back.
+I have this goal in my head; but when they decided to station all workers closer to home, the workers became more laid-back.
 Sometimes how the staffers deal with the public, the public would complain.